Afghanistan–United States relations: Peace Agreement between Taliban and United States

-On February 29, 2020, Khalilzad (U.S. envoy) and Taliban's Baradar signed a conditional peace agreement that paved a path for a significant drawdown of the U.S. military in Afghanistan before May 2021.
+On February 29, 2020, Zalmay Khalilzad (U.S. envoy) and Taliban's Abdul Ghani Baradar signed a conditional peace agreement that paved a path for a significant drawdown of the U.S. military in Afghanistan before May 2021.
 The agreement also included guarantees from the Taliban that the nation will not be used for any terrorist activities.

 The deal explained intra-Afghan negotiation must start the following month, Ghani, the Afghan president, said the Taliban should meet his own conditions of government before entering the talks.
 The U.S.- Taliban agreement did not call for an immediate cease-fire.
 In the days just after signing the agreement, fighters of the Taliban carried out dozens of attacks on Afghan security forces.
 In response to the attack, the United States carried out airstrikes against Taliban troops in the southern province of Helmand.

 With the signing of the US-Taliban peace agreement on 29 February 2020, United States and NATO allies agreed to reduce the number of troops stationed in Afghanistan in non-combatant roles over the next 14 months in order to end the war in Afghanistan.

+A recent U.S. delegation visit to Kabul emphasized the potential for improved relations between the U.S. and the Taliban, with discussions focusing on the release of American prisoners and the possibility of U.S. investment in Afghanistan's mineral resources.
+The Taliban, unlike in previous instances, is now seeking concessions in return, including the release of Mohammad Rahim from Guantanamo Bay.
+The visit, led by Adam Boehler, marks a shift towards diplomatic engagement under the Trump administration, with Zalmay Khalilzad playing a key role in facilitating talks.
+The delegation also addressed consular services for Afghan citizens in the U.S. and the potential for the Taliban to have an envoy in New York.